cultureamp/kaizen-design-system/CONTRIBUTING.md

 Since we are using a squash-and-merge strategy for our pull requests, we recommend that you introduce breaking changes in their own commits, each with a commit summary in the format `BREAKING CHANGE: <description>`, with any additional notes in the commit body.

 > **Note:** Pull requests for branches containing a single commit are a special case, and should contain a commit with a conventional commit message (and a matching pull request title), with any `BREAKING CHANGE` annotations included in the commit body.
-To avoid this edge case, you can push an additional commit to your branch!
+To avoid this edge case, you can push an additional commit to your branch! (you can use `git commit --allow-empty` if you don't have any code to add).
+Note that merge commits don't count, so you will still need to do this if there are two commits but one is a merge commit.

 For example, a pull request might have the title `feat: Add color option to Gizmo component`, and include the following commit in the branch for the pull request (including additional detail in the commit body):